Event management during the Corona pandemic

 - District or municipality of the place of residence or permanent residence

-- Full address or email address
+- Full address and email address, if available

-- Time the person was present, and
+- Time the person was present

 - Seat or table number, if available.